DoctorJohn/django-expo-notifications/README.md

 [license-image]: https://img.shields.io/pypi/l/django-expo-notifications
 [license-url]: https://github.com/DoctorJohn/django-expo-notifications/blob/main/LICENSE

-A Django app that allows you to keep track of devices, send Expo push notifications, and check their tickets for receipts.
+A Django app that allows you to keep track of devices, send Expo push notifications and check their tickets for receipts.
-This project makes use of [Celery](https://github.com/celery/celery) and the [Expo Server SDK for Python](https://github.com/expo-community/expo-server-sdk-python) for sending push messages and checking push receipts in the background.
+This project uses [Celery](https://github.com/celery/celery) and the [Expo Server SDK for Python](https://github.com/expo-community/expo-server-sdk-python) to send push messages and check push receipts in the background.

 ## Features

-- Keep track of user device tokens and preffered languages
+- Keep track of user device tokens and preferred languages
 - Send push notifications efficiently in bulk
 - Automatically retry sending messages in case of a failure
 - Automatically keep track of message tickets